 5. What is the subject of the photo?

 Different subjects look better in specific sizes – as mentioned in the first part of the article.
-For example, you can’t really appreciate a group portrait printed in a 4″ x 6″ because individual faces are too small.
+For example, you can’t really appreciate a group portrait printed in typical picture frame sizes like 4″ x 6″ or 5” x 7” because individual faces would be too small.

 Yet, the size of the photo is not the only thing to consider according to the subject – also, the framing matters.
 For example, if you have fine art pictures featuring modern architecture, choosing gold leaf carved wood picture frames would be too contrasting.